 1986 Fleer #57

-Ask any basketball card collector to close their eyes and picture a Michael Jordan rookie card and I bet you this is the card that they imagine.
+Okay…. it’s not technically his rookie but ask any basketball card collector to close their eyes and picture a Michael Jordan rookie card and I bet you this is the card that they imagine.

 It’s pretty crazy what a play like MJ can do to the card market.
 These packs were actually kind of a flop when they first came out and mass-produced.
 Now – all these years later, they’re worth an absolute mint.